Sherry805139/Reasoning360-1/CONTRIBUTING.md

-# Contributing to verl
+# Contributing to Reasoning360’s fork of **verl**

-Thank you for considering a contribution to verl!
-We welcome contributions of any kind - bug fixes, enhancements, documentation improvements, or even just feedback.
-Whether you're an experienced developer or this is your first open-source project, your help is invaluable.
+This repository is a **maintained fork** of [volcengine/verl](https://github.com/volcengine/verl).
+We follow the upstream project’s contributing practices wherever possible and contribute improvements back upstream.

+Reasoning360 greatly appreciates contributions—bug fixes, enhancements, docs, and feedback.
+If you’re new here, welcome! 🎉

 Your support can take many forms:
 - Report issues or unexpected behaviors.